OP-Engineering/link-preview-js/README.md

 });
 ```

-## onResponse Use Cases
+## onResponse

-There may be situations where you need to provide your own logic for population properties in the response object.
-For example, if the library is unable to detect a description because the website does not provide OpenGraph data, you might want to use the text value of the first paragraph instead.
-This callback gives you access to the Cheerio doc instance, as well as the URL object so you could handle cases on a site-by-site basis, if you need to.
+In some cases the website might be missing OpenGraph tags and you might want to provide your own custom logic to try to parse data.
+For example, if the library is unable to detect a description, you might want to use the text value of the first paragraph instead.
+This callback gives you access to the Cheerio (the library internally used to parse the HTML) instance, as well as the URL object so you could handle cases on a site-by-site basis, if you need to.
 This callback must return the modified response object

 ```javascript
 await getLinkPreview(`https://example.com/`, {